theogroup/ogroup.net/src/_posts/2018-04-03-clutch-announces-top-creative-and-design-companies-in-new-york-city-for-2018.md

   WASHINGTON, DC, March 28, 2018 – Today, B2B research, ratings, and reviews
   company Clutch unveiled the companies that provide the best creative and design services in New York.
-Clutch analysts evaluated and ranked each company based on market presence, work quality, services offered, and client feedback.
+Clutch analysts evaluated and ranked each company based on market presence, work quality, services offered, as well as client feedback.
 sections:
   - text_markdown: >-
       The leading agencies in New York are as follows: